“Aspiration” finds the 5-vocal rock band leaning towards electronic rock and ballads, with mixed results.

-Dynamics change when the song progresses to the 1st verse, introducing a groovy bass line, fast paced electric guitar riffs and hi-hat driven drums, mixing live with samples to enhance some parts of the mix.
+The dynamics change when the song progresses to the 1st verse, introducing a groovy bass line, fast-paced electric guitar riffs and hi-hat-driven drums, mixing live with samples to enhance some parts of the mix.

 Also adding a danceable touch to the track are synths, being pretty big in the intro and the chorus.